joyent/vera/docs/interface.md

 To that end:

 * Client sessions are managed via cookies.
-* Clients connect to and communicate with Vera via Web Sockets.
+* Clients connect to and communicate with Vera via Web Sockets for consistent reads, watching and writes.
+Eventually consistent (perhaps stale) reads can be done either over web sockets or HTTP requests.
 * Intra-Vera communication is secured via HTTPS and HTTP Signature Auth.

 ### Perhaps, Perhaps, Perhaps